pippinbarr/cart253-2020/topics/object-oriented-programming/introducing-object-oriented-programming.md

 ### Displaying

-Keeping with our nice and modular approach, we will write a `displayFlower()` function that displays a flower provided in its parameter:
+Keeping with our nice and modular approach, we will write a `displayFlower()` function that displays a flower specified as a `flower` parameter:

 ```javascript
 // displayFlower(flower)